-Zone 7 Water Agency 2011 Annual Consumer Confidence Report
+Zone 7 Water Agency 2012 Annual Consumer Confidence Report

 Zone 7 Water Agency provides treated drinking water to four major water retailers, along with a small number of direct customers, serving approximately 220,000 people in Pleasanton, Livermore, Dublin and the Dougherty Valley area of San Ramon.
 We also provide untreated water to local agricultural users and provide flood protection to 425 square miles of eastern Alameda County.
-All water supplied during 2011 met the regulatory standards set by the state and federal governments and, in almost all cases, the quality was significantly better than required.
+All water supplied during 2012 met the regulatory standards set by the state and federal governments (with the exception of a treatment technique violation for not meeting the disinfectant contact time requirement for 24 minutes at the Patterson Pass Water Treatment Plant; see details inside) and, in almost all cases, the quality was significantly better than required.